ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 cloud coverage is above or below certain percentage and respectively open or close window shades by calling a Shelly 2.5 (Gen1) endpoint.

+precipitation-irrigation.js: Turn on/off watering based on precipitation in last 24 hours (based on AccuWeather data)
+===
+If there was precipitation in the past period (24h) skip an irrigation cycle.
+Data is retrieved from a public wather API service for the location.
+You can use any Shelly Plus 1/Pro 1 ot Pro 2 to control your irrigation system.
+Don't forger to add AutoOFF for max Irrigation time and set a Schedule which start irrigation in device webUI.
+Note: Configure your Accuweather APIKEY and end points in the script once you add it.

 failure-monitor.js: Load monitoring and alerting in Shelly Gen2
 ===